-A Skype interview is a little bit different to an in-person interview.
+A Skype interview is a little bit different than an in-person interview.
 As it is online, it’s a bit harder to connect to the employer.
 However, we’re here to help!
-Here are few points to help you successfully win your employer over.

 1. Be aware of your surroundings.

 Prepare a space for your interview.
 If you have animals, kids, or even a loud dishwasher, it can disrupt the interview process.
 Allot time for yourself to acquire a quiet area with little to no noise.

 2. Test your computer.

 Computers always seem to fail in the most critical situations.
 Avoid this issue by double-checking your computer for any complications.
 Try Skype calling a friend or family member to test the sound and video quality.

 3. Close all tabs – besides Skype, of course!